Russian and Slavic Studies

 Academic Preparation

 Depending on your topic, it is a good idea to complete upper-division courses in RUS or SLV.
-At the minimum SLV or RUS 492 and 493 should be completed for thesis research and thesis.
+The SLV or RUS 492 and 493 will be taken for thesis research and the thesis defense and final presentation.

 Recommended Timeline